-Sovereignty and Law: Between Ethics and Politics is a three year (2015–2018) Conex Marie Skłodowska-Curie Research Project located at the Universidad Carlos III de Madrid, Spain that undertakes a philosophical inquiry into the meaning of and relationship between the ethical and political spheres of social existence through an analysis of a number of related concepts including sovereignty, law, violence, evil, and foundations.
+Sovereignty and Law: Between Ethics and Politics is a four year (2015–2019) Conex Marie Skłodowska-Curie Research Project located at the Universidad Carlos III de Madrid, Spain that undertakes a philosophical inquiry into the meaning of and relationship between the ethical and political spheres of social existence through an analysis of a number of related concepts including sovereignty, law, violence, evil, and foundations.
 Through a historically-orientated and textually-based methodology, the aim is to show that different conceptions of the ethical-political relationship are possible with each being grounded in a particular semiotic construction that, far from being universal and ahistoric, is culturally specific, created from different power relations, and built to give meaning to reality.
 By demonstrating the complex interplay between ethics, politics, culture, and semiotics, the project identifies the crucial role that cultural and semiotic structures play in the creation of ethical-political values and frameworks and, in so doing, contributes to our understanding of the ways in which cultures not only create their own defining narratives, but, through these, interact with and understand one another.

-The project aims to foster international debate around the question of the ethical-political relationship through the organization of three international conferences— ‘Subjectivity and the Political 2016,’ ‘The Meaning of Violence,’ and ‘Rethinking Transformation,’ and ‘Poststructuralism: Past, Present, Future,’ in March 2016, 2017, and 2018 respectively—at the Universidad Carlos III de Madrid and Universidad Complutense de Madrid; the development of standing relationships between other national and international research projects; presentations at national and international conferences; and the publication of a variety of journal articles and book chapters.
+The project aims to foster international debate around the question of the ethical-political relationship through the organization of three international conferences— ‘Subjectivity and the Political 2016,’ ‘The Meaning of Violence,’ ‘Rethinking Transformation,’ and ‘Poststructuralism: Past, Present, Future,’ in March 2016, 2017, 2018 and 2019 respectively—at the Universidad Carlos III de Madrid and Universidad Complutense de Madrid; the development of standing relationships between other national and international research projects; presentations at national and international conferences; and the publication of a variety of journal articles and book chapters.

 These activities will contribute to the completion and publication of six books that will examine various facets of the ethical-political relationship: